svanderburg/node2nix/README.md

 found.

-The following command-line instruction uses the earlier generated expressions to deploys and opens a development environment:
+The following command-line instruction uses the earlier generated expressions to deploy all the dependencies and opens a development environment:

     $ nix-shell -A build